 Masters Programs and Related Programs

 This program prepares students for careers at the intersection of health and information technology, through training in research, analytics, policy and management.
-The innovative curriculum applies a science perspective to health and healthcare, and incorporates a transdisciplinary approach by fusing traditional methods from health services research with computational and informatics techniques.
-The 30-credit Master’s program includes courses in health information technology, health care delivery, research design and methodology and a mentored research project providing hands-on experience.
+As our nation strives to improve health and healthcare, these skills are vital to positions in health analytics, policy and management in academia, industry and government.
+The innovative curriculum applies a science perspective to health and healthcare, and incorporates a trans-disciplinary approach by fusing traditional methods from health services research with computational and informatics techniques.
+The Master's program includes courses in health information technology, health care delivery, research design and methodology and a mentored research project providing hands-on experience.

 Students attending full-time can complete the program in 12-15 months, and part-time in 18-24 months.
 A 10-credit Certificate Program includes only the courses in health information technology, and can be completed on a part-time basis in 12 months.
-Applicants to either program require a bachelor’s degree or higher, with background in healthcare, public health, information technology, computer science, engineering, biomedical research or a related field.
-Additional information about graduate training in Health Informatics is available through the Center for Healthcare Informatics and Policy: http://weill.cornell.edu/chip/education/masters-program/
+Applicants to either program require a bachelor's degree or higher, with background in healthcare, public health, information technology, computer science, engineering, biomedical research or a related field.
+Additional information about graduate training in Health Informatics is available through the Department of Healthcare Policy and Research.

 Master of Science Program in Clinical Epidemiology & Health Services Research